is a 2006 animated movie by Danish director Anders Morgenthaler, otherwise perhaps best known for his work on the newspaper comic Wulfmorgenthaler

 - Big Brother Instinct: After the death of their parents, August felt responsible for looking after Christina and feels guilty as hell for not succeeding at the job.

-- Chekhov's Gun: The card the old hooker gives to Mia in case she should ever need help turns out to contain the adress of Charlie's mansion
+- Chekhov's Gun: The card the old hooker gives to Mia in case she should ever need help turns out to contain the address of Charlie's mansion.

 - Downer Ending

 - Everything's Better with Princesses: Averted.
 Princess is Christina's porn star persona and the only way in which most people other than August and Mia remember her.